-Julie is from a family of artists and is pretty accomplished as a large oils and mixed media painter.
-Her artistic talents were displayed in some of the earlier papers in the form of cartoons, but currently are only displayed in portions of the layout and some of the ads.
+Julie is from a family of artists and is pretty accomplished as a large oil and mixed media painter.
+Her artistic talents were displayed in some of the earlier papers in the form of cartoons, but currently they are only displayed in portions of the layout and some of the ads.

-In 2015 with the closing of the Hernando Today newspaper, Julie set out to create a newspaper so that Hernando County still had a local paper.
+In 2015, with the closing of the Hernando Today newspaper, Julie set out to create a newspaper so that Hernando County still had a local paper.
 A local newspaper informs the community of issues that are happening.
-Many times these issues are invisible to people who do not live, work, and play in the local community.
+Many times, these issues are invisible to people who do not live, work, and play in the local community.